IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Series Amount

-This override provides flexibility to select between one, two and **three** series that will be rendered.
-They can also be changed for the Spline Area Chart type.
+The Spline Chart comes with a selection of one, two, and **three** series that will be rendered in the Chart Area.
+This is also valid for the Area type.

 <img class="responsive-img" src="../images/spline_chart_one_series.png" srcset="../images/spline_chart_one_series@2x.png 2x" />
 <img class="responsive-img" src="../images/spline_chart_two_series.png" srcset="../images/spline_chart_two_series@2x.png 2x" />